yrsheld/agusmakmun.github.io/_posts/2023-09-12-Leetcode-560-Subarray-sum-equals-k.md

 * Check if the counters[idx] is already occupied.
 * If yes, check whether the sum value stored in there is indeed our current sum.
     * If counter[idx]->sum == sum: have found the correct entry!
 Increment 1 to the count value.
-    * else: **Collision** **(i.e., different key values being mapped to the same index)** A simple way to handle this is to go to the next idx. (i.e., keep going on until it finds its correct entry or it reaches an empty entry.)
+    * else: **Collision** **(i.e., different key values being mapped to the same index)**.
+A simple way to handle this is to go to the next idx. (i.e., keep going on until it finds its correct entry or it reaches an empty entry.)
 * If not, meaning an empty entry, we can create an entry here and set the sum to current sum with count equals to 1.

 > Note that there are many different design choices of the hashtable and the mechanism for handling the collision.
 What shown here is only a simple example.